Bryan-an/task-hours-calculator/README.md

    - Download and install [Build Tools for Visual Studio 2022](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
    - During installation, select the "Desktop development with C++" workload

-2. **WebView2 Runtime**:
+2. **WebView2 Runtime** (Required for Tauri applications):

-   - Windows 10 (version 1803+) and Windows 11 include WebView2 by default
+   - **Verify Installation**: Even on Windows 10 (version 1803+) and Windows 11, WebView2 may not be present on all systems
+   - **Check for WebView2**: Open PowerShell as Administrator and run: `Get-AppxPackage -Name "Microsoft.Edge"` to verify if WebView2 components are installed
-   - For older versions, download from [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
+   - **Download & Install**: If missing, download the WebView2 Runtime from [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)
+   - **Quick Install**: Run this PowerShell command as Administrator: `winget install Microsoft.EdgeWebView2Runtime`

 3. **Rust Setup**: